G1OJS/docu-lite/adding-to-GitHub-workflow.md

 ---

 # Adding docu-lite to your GitHub workflow
-I have just been through this process on this repository, so that I get the same user experience as anyone using docu-lite.

 Here's how to ensure that you create an up to date outline on every commit.

 ### Create a file called something like this (the name doesn't matter, but the file location does):